-Don’t Give Up Accuracy for Speed
+Rule 3: Don’t Give Up Accuracy for Speed

 You can set up a bow to maximize one or the other.
 Unless you are such a good shot that you can give up a little accuracy and still be hell on wheels in the deer woods, favor accuracy.